AdaSupport/docs/ada-ios-sdk.md

 ```
 pod repo add EmbedFrameworkSpec https://github.com/AdaSupport/EmbedFrameworkSpec.git
 ```
 2. Add the AdaEmbedFramework to your Podfile.
-You will also need to include the source URL of the spec repo at the top of your Podfile.
+You will also need to include the source URL of the spec repo.

 **Example:**
 ```